RedisGrafana/RedisGrafana/docs/quickstart.md

 # Quickstart

+!!! important "Only Grafana 7.1 and later with a new plug-in platform supported."

 ## Install using `grafana-cli`

-Use the `grafana-cli` tool to install from the commandline Redis Application plug-in and Redis Data Source:
+Use the `grafana-cli` tool to install from the commandline.

+### Redis Application plug-in and Redis Data Source

 ```bash
 grafana-cli plugins install redis-app
 ```

-To install only Redis Data Source:
+### Redis Data Source

 ```bash
 grafana-cli plugins install redis-datasource